The OWASP Top 10 is a regularly-updated report outlining the top 10 list of security concerns for web application security.

 Authentication systems are some of the most poorly designed and/or implemented systems on many web applications.
 Additionally, session management is the foundation of any authentication and access control system and is present in all stateful applications.

 These vulnerabilities can be detected by an attacker using manual means and exploited using automated tools, brute force attacks, and dictionary attack tools.
+Read our full post on brute force attacks here.

 The success rate of these attacks can be high.
 Hundreds of millions of username and password combinations have been exposed in large data breaches.
 And many people reuse passwords across services or don't bother to change the default administrative login credentials.